 12 January to 16 March 2021

 This term will be led by Dr Sheila McTighe, with contributions by Dr Giulia Martina Weston and Chloe Bazlen

 The ‘old masters’ of early modern European painting have been rejuvenated by new discoveries in recent years, not least by research on the careers of women in the arts.
-We now know more about the prominent role 16th and 17th-century women played, not only in the realm of painting and printmaking, but in literary and intellectual circles where women artists were celebrated and welcomed.
-In turn, that new knowledge of the intersection between artistic and learned society has helped to illuminate new subject matter in the arts.
-This lecture series brings together multiple novelties: new light on Caravaggio’s activities at the frontiers of Italian society; new imagery of poverty and low life in poetry, prints and paintings; new understanding of women’s use of certain media and certain subjects, as in miniature painting, still life and self-portraiture.
+We now know more about the prominent role 16th– and 17th-century women played, not only in the realm of painting and printmaking, but in literary and intellectual circles where women artists were celebrated and welcomed.
+In turn, that new knowledge of the intersection between artistic and learned society has helped to illuminate new subject-matter in the arts.
+This lecture series brings together multiple novelties: new light on Caravaggio’s activities at the frontiers of Italian society; new imagery of poverty and low life in poetry, prints and paintings; a new understanding of women’s use of certain media and certain subjects, as in miniature painting, still life and self-portraiture.
 In each of the lectures, we’ll take time to look in detail at the ways in which images were made and how they were received by the public, as the crafts of image-making were changed by the new directions taken by artists, both men and women.

 Dr Sheila McTighe has written extensively about the arts of early modern Italy and France.
 She has taught in the US, at Cornell and Columbia University, and recently retired from the faculty at The Courtauld, which she joined in 1998 and where she trained a long line of outstanding research students, including her fellow lecturers in the present series.
 Her most recent book is Representing from Life in Seventeenth-century Italy (2020).